Athletic Union of Larissa: Sport facilities

-The football team plays at the A.E.L.
-F.C.
-Arena stadium, AEL's home since 2011 and one of the most modern football grounds in Greece.
+The football team plays at the AEL FC Arena stadium, AEL's home since 2011 and one of the most modern football grounds in Greece.
 The club has also its own training facilities in the area of the village Dendra.
 The facilities cover over 30,000 square meters and have multisport purposes for all of the team's athletes.

 A.E.L.
 1964 B.C. hosts its home games in the Larissa Neapolis Arena.